Far-Beyond-Pulsar/docs/public/docs/core-concepts/Helio/passes/sky.md

 `SkyLutPass` publishes its LUT view through `frame.sky_lut`, which `SkyPass` holds a reference to as a `texture_2d<f32>` binding.
 Both passes share the same `ShaderSkyUniforms` layout (112 bytes) and are driven from the same `earth_like()` defaults.

 > [!IMPORTANT]
 > Both `SkyLutPass` and `SkyPass` maintain **independent** copies of the sky uniform buffer.
 If you change sky parameters at runtime you must upload the new uniforms to both passes.
-In production engines, a shared `SkySystem` component uploads once to a single buffer that both passes share by reference.
+In the future, a shared `SkySystem` component uploads once to a single buffer that both passes share by reference.

 ---